nanocurrency/nano-docs/docs/integration-guides/work-generation.md

-title: Work Generation | Nano Documentation
+title: Integration Guides - Work Generation
-description: Understand the best configurations for work generation on the Nano network.
+description: Understand the best configurations for work generation on the Nano network

 !!!tip "Some sections of this page target node version 21 or higher"